Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Mustapha Debboun has a Ph.D. in Medical and Veterinary Entomology from the University of Missouri-Columbia in Columbia, Missouri, and is a Board Certified Entomologist (BCE) with the Entomological Society of America.
-He has more than 27 years of experience in public health entomology, integrated mosquito management, and mosquito/vector-borne diseases where this work has taken him to over 35 countries in Africa, Asia, Australia, Europe, and South America.
-He is currently the Director of Mosquito & Vector Control Division at Harris County Public Health in Houston, Texas.
-He has published over 120 peer-reviewed scientific articles and co-edited three books: Prevention of Bug Bites, Stings, and Disease; Insect Repellents: Principles, Methods, and Uses; and Insect Repellents Handbook.
-Dr. Debboun organizes national and international symposia, serves on eight journal editorial review boards, and a reviewer for six scientific peer-reviewed journals.
+Mustapha Debboun has a Ph.D. in Medical and Veterinary Entomology from the University of Missouri-Columbia, is a Board-Certified Entomologist (BCE) with the Entomological Society of America (ESA) and confirmed with the title of Fellow of the ESA.
+He has more than 27 years of experience in public health entomology, integrated vector management, personal protective measures, and mosquito/vector-borne diseases where this work has taken him to over 35 countries in Africa, Asia, Australia, Europe, and South America.
+He is currently the General Manager of Mosquito & Vector Control District in Visalia, California.
+He has published over 120 peer-reviewed scientific articles and co-edited five books.
+Dr. Debboun organizes national and international symposia, serves on 10 journal editorial review boards, and a reviewer for eight scientific peer-reviewed journals.
 He is also nationally and internationally recognized for his extensive work on arthropod repellent research and development.